 Anti-Black racism remains a pervasive issue in Canada, challenging the nation’s commitment to diversity and inclusion.
-Despite Canada’s reputation as a multicultural and tolerant society, systemic barriers and discriminatory practices continue to disproportionately affect Black communities.
-This article explores the current landscape of anti-Black racism in Canada, highlighting its historical roots, contemporary manifestations, and the urgent need for comprehensive strategies to combat it.
+Despite Canada’s reputation as a multicultural society, systemic barriers and discriminatory practices continue to disproportionately affect Black communities.
+This article explores the current landscape of anti-Black racism in Canada, highlighting the historical roots, contemporary manifestations, and the urgent need for comprehensive strategies to combat racism today and beyond.
+When fairness requires redistributing power, opportunities, or attention, those accustomed to privilege may interpret the change as loss rather than balance.

-To understand the persistence of anti-Black racism in Canada, it’s essential to acknowledge its historical foundations.
+To understand the persistence of anti-Black racism, it’s essential to acknowledge its historical foundations.
 Black Canadians have faced centuries of oppression, including slavery, segregation, and systemic discrimination.
-The legacy of colonialism, alongside the transatlantic slave trade, has left a profound impact on the socio-economic status and cultural identity of Black communities across the country (Henry & Tator, 2009).
-Policies such as the “head tax” on Caribbean immigrants and discriminatory housing practices have further marginalized Black Canadians, contributing to enduring inequalities (Henry & Tator, 2009; Noh et al., 2019).
-Today, the Neighborhood Investment Areas (NIAs), formerly Neighborhood Priority Areas (NPAs), based on socioeconomic indicators in Toronto are majority racialized communities, indicating social inequities that persist.
+The legacy of colonialism, alongside the transatlantic slave trade, has left a profound impact on the socio-economic status and cultural identity of Black communities across the country (Henry & Tator, 2009), North America and Caribbean.
+Today, the Neighborhood Investment Areas (NIAs), in Toronto, formerly Neighborhood Priority Areas (NPAs), are based on socioeconomic indicators where majority racialized communities live and are disproportionately under-resourced.
+Coupled with University of Toronto’s Three Cities Within a City, a study of income divide over decades (image below) – indicating social inequities that persist over time, and intersect with issues of health, class and education.

 Historical Manifestations

 History in Canada is not too long ago when it comes to oppression, the reverberations of which can be felt to this day.
-Further, many do not know of the persistent displacement of Black Canadians.
-From Africville, Halifax, to Willowgrove, Stouffville,
+Many do not know of the history of enslavement and persistent displacement of Black Canadians, and how Canada later became a key stop on the Underground Railroad (1820s–1860s).
+From Africville, Halifax, to Willowgrove, NB, and Hogan’s Alley, Vancouver.
+Other notable Black settlements include, Buxton (near Chatham-Kent), Dawn (Josiah Henson Museum of African‑Canadian History, Dresden), Black Loyalist Heritage Centre in Birchtown, Nova Scotia, as formerly enslaved people established new lives.

-Africville, a historic African Canadian community in Halifax, Nova Scotia, was established in the early 19th century by Black refugees and former slaves seeking refuge and land ownership.
-Despite its vibrant culture and contributions to Halifax’s economy, Africville faced systemic neglect and discrimination from municipal authorities, while paying taxes, were not lacking basic services, sewage and city services and enduring marginalization.
+Africville, a historic African Canadian community in Halifax, Nova Scotia, was established in the early 19th century by Black refugees and former enslaved people seeking refuge and land ownership.
+Despite its vibrant culture and contributions to Halifax’s economy, Africville faced systemic neglect and discrimination from municipal authorities, while paying taxes, were not provided basic services, sewage and city services and endured systemic racism and social exclusion.
 In the 1960s, the City of Halifax forcibly relocated residents, demolishing homes and structures under the guise of urban renewal.
 The demolition, widely condemned as racial discrimination, led to the dissolution of Africville, with residents displaced and their heritage destroyed.
 Efforts to seek redress and preserve Africville’s memory continue, including the establishment of a museum and commemorative initiatives, highlighting the ongoing struggle against racism and historical injustice.

-Willowgrove, Stouffville was a historic Black settlement located in Stouffville, Ontario.
+Willow Grove was a historic Black settlement located in Willow Grove, New Brunswick.
 Established by formerly enslaved individuals in the 19th century, it grew into a thriving community with schools, churches, and farms.
 However, as urbanization encroached on the area, many residents were forced to sell their land, leading to the gradual decline of Willowgrove as a distinct Black settlement.

-Hogan’s Alley, Toronto, was a vibrant Black community located in the downtown area of Toronto.
+Hogan’s Alley, was a vibrant Black community located in the Strathcona/ East End area of Vancouver..
 Similar to Africville, it was a hub of Black culture, with residents establishing businesses, churches, and social institutions.
-However, in the mid-20th century, urban renewal projects and highway construction led to the demolition of Hogan’s Alley, displacing its residents and erasing much of its history.
+However, In the 1950s-1970s, urban renewal projects and highway construction led to the demolition of Hogan’s Alley, displacing its residents and erasing much of its history.
 These are but a few examples.

 Contemporary Manifestations

 Despite progress in civil rights legislation and diversity initiatives, anti-Black racism persists in various forms within Canadian society.
-Black Canadians continue to face disproportionate rates of poverty, unemployment, and involvement in the criminal justice system (Henry & Tator, 2009; Noh et al., 2019).
-Racial profiling by law enforcement, barriers to access healthcare and education, and limited representation in positions of power underscore the systemic nature of anti-Black racism (Noh et al., 2019; Henry & Tator, 2009).
+Black Canadians continue to face disproportionate rates of poverty, unemployment, and involvement in the criminal justice system (Henry & Tator, 2009.
+Racial profiling by law enforcement, barriers to access healthcare and education, and limited representation in positions of power underscore the systemic nature of anti-Black racism (Henry & Tator, 2009; Fante-Coleman & Jackson-Best; 2020; Ferreira & Ross, 2021; Okusanya & Meyer, 2025).
 The recent 2021 provincial race-based data collection and dissemination underscores the disparities in policing and other public sector institutions and the immense work still left to be done.
 Research has existed, from studies such as “Race, Crime, and Criminal Justice in Canada” (Wortley, 2002) that highlight disparities in police stops, arrests, and use of lethal force based on race, with Black and Indigenous individuals facing heightened scrutiny and harsher treatment.

 While Wortley’s research, and many others such as Dr. Akwasi Owusu-Bempah, documents how discriminatory practices erode trust in law enforcement, which exacerbate feelings of alienation and injustice, and perpetuate cycles of poverty and marginalization among racialized groups, the issue persists decades later.
 The “Report of the Independent Street Checks Review” (2019) in Ontario underscores the detrimental effects of racial profiling on community-police relations and calls for systemic reforms to address racial biases.